- Cloud Integration

 How many applications can I create with Google App Engine?

-Each developer can create 10 applications with their Google App Engine administrator account.
+Each account can host 25 free applications and an unlimited number of paid applications Google App Engine.
 You can delete your existing applications via the Admin Console if you want to create more, but you will not be able to re-register an application ID.